Lucky Ducky (film): Plot

 Many ducks are swimming and flying around a pond.
 They are also doing a conga line around two dogs who were meant to be the two bears, George and Junior, but are now dogs, then are hunting, waiting in their boat, probably they're meant to share the same names as the two bears.
 Nearby at a tree, a sign reads "No Hunting Before 6:AM.
 As the clock finally strikes six, all the ducks fly away before George and Junior have the chance to shoot one.
 Then George and Junior spot a mother duck having her nest with an egg in it strapped to herself.
 George and Junior fire, but miss the shot, then watch as the strap breaks, dropping the egg onto the boat and hatching.
 Just then, a small duckling appears, starts dancing and taking off the egg shell, and jumps into the water.
 George and Junior point their guns into the water, but hear that no shooting is heard.
 George and Junior lift their guns, revealing that the duckling had tied the point of their guns together in a knot.
 The duckling laughs and jumps back into the water.
 The duckling goes under the boat and pulls out a drill and puts a hole in the boat.
 George and Junior notice the leaking, and as George covers the hole with his hands, water starts coming out of his ears, but are stopped by Junior, who covers George's with his hands.
-Suddenly, water starts coming out of George's ears, and is stopped by George, who stops the water by using Junior's nose like a faucet.
+Suddenly, water starts coming out of Junior's ears, and is stopped by George, who stops the water by using Junior's nose like a faucet.
 George uncovers the hole, and the duckling honks his nose, laughs, and dives back in.
 George points his gun into the hole, and tries to shoot the duckling, but fails when the duckling snaps it shut with a clip.
-George pulls up his gun, but as Junior lets go of the clip, the gun explodes in George's face.
+George pulls up his gun, but as Junior lets go of the clip, the gun explodes in George's face much to his chagrin.
 The duckling then lifts the boat and hits it against the water.
 The duckling laughs and swims away.